A car buyer’s dream or a deal too good to be true?

-Before signing the dotted line and driving off the lot, there are some things you need to know about taking a 0% car loan.
+Before signing the dotted line and driving off the lot, there are some things you should know about taking a 0% car loan.

-- 0% interest may only be offered for part of loan term.
+- 0% interest may only be offered for part of the loan term.

 - To be approved, you’ll need spectacular credit.